EESSI/docs/docs/site_build/site_cvmfs.md

 **5. Start the event handler & job manager**

 Before starting the event handler or job manager, make sure you've [configured the AWS CLI](#configuring-aws-cli) on the current machine.
+The event handler needs this to be able to deploy tarballs to your object store bucket.

 To start the event handler, run: